jsteddom/Portfolio/SwiftUI/README.txt

-This section of my portfolio is my work using SwiftUI in Xocde (Mac)
+This section of my portfolio is my work using SwiftUI in Xcode (Mac)

 This folder will be divided into two categories: Projects and Exercises & Demos